team-mayes/team-site/_pages/research.md

 limiting factor in the amount of conformational sampling that is feasible.
 We are investigating the role of the computational method used in the the results found through simulations of key phenomena.

-# What if?
-Computational investigations of enzyme mutants to learn from nature's design strategies, Led by [Tucker Burgin](../team#tburgin)

-The group works towards understanding the processive mechanism of a mutant glycoside hydrolase enzyme through molecular dynamics simulations and related computational techniques, in collaboration with structural biologists.
-Future work will continue to uncover the mechanisms of other mutant enzymes that catalyze entirely different reactions from their wild-type counterparts.
-The ultimate research goal is to elucidate the molecular foundations underlying the behavioral changes imparted to enzymes by mutations in a generalizable way, to aid rational enzyme design.